 How will my care be scheduled?

 Your first visit should be scheduled early in your pregnancy.
-At your first visit, you will meet with a member of the health care team who will help with any insurance questions, draw required blood tests and schedule you for a health history.
-You will be asked many questions about your health history and meet with one of the certified nurse-midwives or nurse practitioners for a visit.
-Usually the next visit will be for a complete physical examination including a pap smear test.
+At your first visit, you will meet with a member of the health care team who will help with any insurance questions and enroll you as an OB patient.
+A nurse will reach out to you to get your history taken over the phone.
+At your second visit, a provider will meet with you to review your OB History.
+We will also do blood tests and review the plan of care for prenatal visits.
+You will be asked many questions about your health history and will normally meet with one of the Certified Nurse Midwives or Nurse Practitioners for this visit.
+Usually The next visit will be a complete physical exam including a Pap smear if needed.

 Where will I give birth?

 We do our deliveries at Methodist Hospital and will continue through the Fall of 2021.
 We are excited to share that we will be delivering at the brand new and beautiful Riley Maternal Newborn Health Tower located at Riley Hospital starting in the Fall of 2021.

 OB/GYN providers are available 24 hours a day, 7 days a week for any questions or problems that arise while you are at the hospital.
 If your baby is healthy, we encourage your baby always stays in your room with you.

 If you choose to have your baby delivered at another hospital or by another provider, HealthNet will help you transfer your records.
 Please note that different hospitals or providers may be part of different insurance plans (including Medicare and Medicaid).
 While HealthNet will reasonably help you in transferring insurance coverage, you will ultimately be responsible for making sure that that you have the correct insurance for the provider or hospital you want to transfer to.

 Because of the ever-changing cost of care and each person’s situation, it is best to call the HealthNet health center nearest you to ask about costs.